Metal Building Kits - Prices & Planning Guide

 What Size Kit Do You Need?

-Buildings come in a variety of sizes and kit prices can range from as little as $5,000 for a simple 30x30 self-build garage to approximately $30,000 for a 40x60 workshop.
+Buildings come in a variety of sizes and kit prices can range from as little as $5,000 for a simple 30x30 self-build garage to approximately $30,000 for a 40x60 workshop - depending on location, building specifications, and optional upgrades.

 Usually, the larger the building the cheaper it is per square foot.
 Price can also be reduced by minimizing the number of accessories, such as doors, windows or insulation.
 For rough estimates, see our estimate calculator.